-Zilkha Renewable Energy and its partner Energia Global co-developed the 24-MW Tierras Morenas wind project near Tilaran, Costa Rica.
-Zilkha's team spearheaded the final development, construction, and operations of this project.
-The project came online in 1999.
-The output is sold under a long term power purchase agreement to ICE, the state-owned Costa Rican electric utility.
+The Applicant for the Kittitas Valley Wind Power Project is Sagebrush Power Partners LLC, a wholly owned subsidiary of Horizon Wind Energy.
 Sagebrush Power Partners was created as a Delaware limited liability company for the sole purpose of developing, permitting, financing, constructing, owning, and operating the Kittitas Valley Wind Power Project.
-Sagebrush Power Partners LLC will own and operate the Kittitas Valley Wind Power Project and manage all of the facility's affairs, including activities related to obtaining permits and other approvals required for project development.
+Sagebrush Power Partners LLC will own and operate the project and manage all of the facility's affairs, including obtaining permits and other approvals required for project development.